DejavuForensics/mELM/README.md

 ### Parameters of the extreme learning machine:

--    tr: learning repository reversed to the training phase.
+-    -tr: learning repository reversed to the training phase.
 -    ts: learning repository reversed to the testing phase.
 -    tall: learning repository, this includes the training and testing phase.
 -    ty: